Jobelynz/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. the 7-movethatfile script moves betty from /tmp/ to /tmp/my_first_directory
 9. the 8-firstdelete script deletes the betty file in /tmp/my_first_directory/
 10. the 10-back script changes the working directory to the previous one
 11. the 11-lists script list the contents of the cuurent working directory, parent working directory and /boot
+12. the 12-file_type scripts prints the type of file named iamafile